 – Buy a 2 family house early in life, and use the half you don’t live in to rent out, or keep as an AirBnB.
 Renting a place is a money pit.
 It’s not an investment.
 Rent is just a bottomless hole that you pour money into, and you can never make back, or sell it for cash back.
 Buying a house, if you’re financially responsible and budgeted, can actually be a source of passive cash flow for you.

 Obviously, you should never buy a house lightly.
-There’s credit to think about, extra variables and risks, home insurance, and you have to beat student debt before it can really make sense.
-My wife and I paid off $42,000 in student debt in less than 2 years so we could pursue a house without debt.
-It’s the wiser choice.
+There’s credit to think about, extra variables and risks, home insurance, taxes, and you have to beat student debt before it can really make sense.
+My wife and I paid off $42,000 in student debt in less than 2 years so that we could pursue a house without debt.
+It’s been the better choice.

 Once you obtain a house, even if it’s small, you can use it to generate some passive income.
 Most people who run a single AirBnB don’t make a full time living off of that alone, but even an extra $1,200 per month is enough to make travel possible for many people.
 If you want some proof of this, stay in some AirBnB’s!
 You’ll find a remarkable number of them are passionate travelers, and their traveling is sustained by… you guessed it… YOU!
 Guests who rent their spare space for a night or two.